Best Practices for Updating Claim Workflow

-Efficient billing teams utilize payer portals for claim follow-ups as much as they can.
-Coach team members to check the applicable payer portals (Availity, etc.) twice before calling insurance companies directly for status checks.
+• Billing teams should use payer portals for claim follow-ups whenever possible.
+Train team members to check the relevant payer portals (like Availity) twice before calling insurance companies for updates.

-However, portals are not always helpful for processing verification and details.
-Sometimes claims simply will not show up in the payer portal or the claim data might differ from what was initially submitted.
-For example, a payer might decide to split claims up based on the treatment that will not match the claim data submitted for processing.
-In these situations, Avea recommends adding a claim note regarding insufficient portal data and following up with the payer via phone within 1-2 business days to ensure processing.
-The last thing you need is a timely filing issue because of a rejected or withdrawn claim.
+However, payer portals can sometimes have issues.
+Claims might not appear in the portal, or the claim details may differ from what was originally submitted.
+For example, a payer might split claims based on treatment, leading to differences in the claim data.
+In these situations, add a note about the insufficient data from the portal and follow up with the payer by phone within 1-2 business days to ensure proper processing.
+You want to avoid any timely filing issues due to rejected or withdrawn claims.

-Since talking to insurance companies is an important part of the medical billing field, knowing what to say and how to say it are pivotal to making the most out of these conversations.
+• Since talking to insurance companies is an important part of the medical billing field, knowing what to say and how to say it is pivotal to making the most out of these conversations.

 In other words, effective team members learn to talk the talk before they walk the walk.

-Generally speaking, you are going to need to speak to a live representative to confirm claim statuses and any other reviews that your team has requested.
+Generally speaking, you will need to speak to a live representative to confirm claim statuses and any other reviews that your team has requested.
 Do not be shy - tell the representative what you need and why.

 We like to refer to this first step as "setting the table," meaning that you are letting the representative know why you are calling, what the issue is and what you are expecting to happen.
 For example, your first call to a payer will either be your first time confirming claim status or you are following up on portal check information.
 Therefore, you will "set the table" and let the live representative know that: